dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  The supreme happiness of life is the conviction that we are loved loved for ourselves, or rather in spite of ourselves.
+  It is not history which uses men as a means of achieving - as if it were an individual person - its own ends.
+History is nothing but the activity of men in pursuit of their ends.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
 ## 🌟 Experiences (1198 days)